Concrete, Sidewalk & Curb Repairs begin Tuesday, July 1, 2014. We apologize for any inconveniences.

 |Recreation in Golden Beach|

-The Town owns and maintains the Beach Pavilion facilities located at The Strand and Ocean Boulevard, John Tweddle Park with two tennis courts, one basketball court, children’s playground, picnic shelter and restrooms; a ball field at North Park and a passive recreation area at South Park.
+The Town owns and maintains the Beach Pavilion facilities located at The Strand and Ocean Boulevard, John Tweddle Park with two tennis courts, two basketball courts, a volleyball court, a dog park, children’s playground, picnic shelter and restrooms; a ball field at North Park and a passive recreation area at South Park.
+There is also a boat dock/marina at the Strand and the Intercoastal, and two sitting areas on the Intercoastal at the ends of Massini and Terracina Avenues, and Singer Park at Golden Beach Drive and Massini Avenue.

 Parking Permits Required